 Credit: Public Domain

 The emperor scorpion is among the world's largest species of scorpion.
 They grow to a total length of up to 20cm (7.9in) long.

 These animals are carnivores which make use of their large claws and venomous sting to subdue invertebrates on which they can feed.

 Females carry their young on their back for a period of time before they go out on their own.

 Read on to learn more about these incredible invertebrates.

 What does the Emperor Scorpion look like?

 As one of the largest scorpions in the world the emperor scorpion may reach lengths of up to 20cm (7.9in) long and weighs in at an average 30g (1oz).
 They have 8 legs one on each segment of the body.
 The body is colored black.
 When placed under ultraviolet light they will fluoresce blue or green.

 The tail, known as the metasoma, curves back over the body and is tipped with the stinger.
-This stinger is red in colour.
-This tail is covered by small hairs which allow them to sense prey through vibrations.
+This stinger is red in color.

-At the front of the body is a pair of large pincers which are coloured a reddish-black.
+At the front of the body is a pair of large pincers which are colored a reddish-black.